DiamondLightSource/cs-web-lib/performance/README.md

 ### Rendering times
 The time it takes for a webpage to render can either be timed manually by eye or by using the Console in the Developers Tool, where the render time with be printed as a debug statement.

+## Configurations

+### PVWS
+If running these performance tests against PVWS, some of the default settings of PVWS need to be overwritten the defaults or not sufficient.
+If running the PVWS docker container, add the following settings to the pvws/docker/setenv.sh to lower the throttling and increase the max array size:

+	export PV_THROTTLE_MS=10
+	export PV_ARRAY_THROTTLE_MS=10
+	export EPICS_CA_MAX_ARRAY_BYTES=10000000

 ## Performance tests

 ### Single screen